mkelly1/CloudResumeChallenge_S3_files/README.txt

-Site update 7-30-2020
+Site update 7-30-2020  The URL for my site is margokellytech.com.
+There is a link to my resume in the nav bar.

 This resume site is a result of taking the Cloud Resume Challenge given by Forrest Brazeal.
 I had about a week to figure out and implement the tasks involved.
 I had a test site set up on AWS so I adapted it for the challenge.
 I only discovered the challenge recently and so had about a week to accomplish as much of the challenge as I could.
-It was very satisfying to figure out the many pieces I had not used before such as SAM, GitHub
+I was able to complete around 12 of the 16 steps.
-Actions and DynamoDB.
+It was very satisfying to figure out the many pieces I had not used before such as SAM, GitHub Actions, Docker and DynamoDB.
 This was truly challenging and I feel that I learned a great deal.

 The following parts of the challenge that were completed and not yet completed: